221114-Java-React/Elias-Gonzalez-P1/README.md

 ## Project Description
 **as a note, reimbursements and tickets are used interchangeably in these instructions*

-The ers_reimbursement system is an Application Program Interface (API) that allows companies to manage employee reimbursement requests.
+The ers_reimbursement system is a RESTful Application Program Interface (API) that allows companies to manage employee reimbursement requests.
+This API also adheres to  Level 2 of the Richardson API Maturity Model because it has Multiple URI and HTTP verbs.

 This is achieved by allowing three types of users to access the system:
 - Employee (Role 0): Employees can create tickets, after which they can access and manage their own pending reimbursement requests.